Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 What is reactive attachment disorder (RAD)?

 Attachment issues may vary from mild problems, which can be easily corrected, to the more serious ones known as reactive attachment disorder, or RAD.
-RAD is a condition in which a child cannot consistently connect or form a healthy attachment bond with their primary caregivers (parents or guardians) due to being grossly neglected by them.
+RAD is a condition in which young children cannot consistently connect or form a healthy attachment bond with their primary caregivers (parents or guardians) due to being grossly neglected by them.
 The effects of attachment disorder go beyond early childhood as the quality of a child’s attachment experiences sets the foundation upon which their verbal and non-verbal communication rests.
 Children with attachment issues or social engagement disorders may exhibit callous/unemotional traits, feel unable to express their emotions, or have difficulty understanding other people's feelings.
 This, consequently, may limit their ability to build and maintain healthy relationships in their later years.

 For children to feel a sense of safety and develop trust, their basic needs- emotional and physical- must be met.
 A young child that does not enjoy adequate care may begin to feel abandoned, unloved, and uncared for.
-While the situations that lead to attachment issues may be unavoidable, the child is still too young to understand the circumstances and reasons these things happen.
+While the situations that lead to attachment issues may be unavoidable, like foster care or adoption, the child is still too young to understand the circumstances and reasons these things happen.
 So, they may end up with an insecure attachment, feeling no one cares about them, believing they can’t depend on others, and that the world is a cruel and dangerous place.

 • Cultivate and build successful intimate relationships.